bunmagic/bunmagic/README.md

 ### 🧰 Built-in Utilities

+All the utilities below are available as global variables in your scripts - no imports needed!

 #### Ansis (an alternative to Chalk)

 [ansis](https://www.npmjs.com/package/ansis) - is a small library for styling the terminal output.
 The interface is almost exactly the same as the one in [chalk](https://www.npmjs.com/package/chalk), but it's much smaller and faster: